gchure/phd/_site/src/chapter_02/section_05_results.md

 enables us to quantify how each trait depends upon a single set of physical parameters as shown by  @Fig:induction_predictions (F-J).

-We define these five phenotypic traits using expressions derived from the model presented in  @Eq:foldchange_full.
+&nbsp;&nbsp;&nbsp;&nbsp;We define these five phenotypic traits using expressions derived from the model presented in  @Eq:fold_change_full.
 These results build upon extensive work by @martins2011, who computed many such properties for ligand-receptor binding within the MWC model.
 We begin by analyzing the leakiness, which is the minimum fold-change observed in the absence of